-With all of the technology we have today, installing software updates has become a near-daily activity.
-That statement is true for all professionals in the technology industry, especially those who handle patch management for large-scale enterprise IT systems can be one of the most stressful parts of an IT professional’s job.
+With all of the technology we have today, installing software updates has become a near-daily, full-time activity.
+Patch management for large-scale enterprise IT systems can be one of the most stressful parts of an IT professional’s job.

 Understanding the Patch Management Process

 Tripwire's Vulnerability and Exposure Research Team (VERT) have tracked patch releases for years, and the magnitude of patches makes it obvious that many organizations are having trouble keeping up.
 Installing a patch might sound easy.
 To a casual computer owner, it requires only a simple click of a button.
 However, in a business environment, patch installation difficulty varies across platforms, ranging from simple, to complex scenarios involving carefully orchestrated sequences of events.
 Patch installation difficulty is not the only variable in this equation.
 Patch testing is another critical piece of the puzzle and, along with scale, is one of the more challenging aspects of patch management in the modern world of enterprise IT.